brittaney-bmkb/cv3/src/components/WebMapView/WebMapView.md

 - Ensure that the `AppContext` is properly configured to provide necessary states and functions to the `WebMapComponentBeta` component.
 - This component assumes the presence of specific layers and themes configured in the application context.
 - Adjustments to UI layout and positioning are made based on the screen width using Material-UI's theme breakpoints.

-### Disclaimer
-This documentation is intended for informational purposes only and may require adjustments based on specific project requirements and configurations.